 So, in this example, even though you took out $20,000, you would only receive $19,000 after the disbursement fee is charged.
 Even though you only receive $19,000, the lender still charges interest on the full $20,000 you borrowed.

 For federal student loans, interest rates are determined annually by Congress.
-Federal loans also have a disbursement fee, which is a fee charged when the loan is disbursed.
+Federal loans also have a loan fee, which is charged when the loan is disbursed.

-APRs for federal student loans may vary depending on the loan repayment term that the borrower selects.
+Total borrowing costs for federal student loans may vary depending on the loan repayment term that the borrower selects.
 Federal student loans are eligible for a variety of repayment plans, some of which can extend up to 25 years.
-Generally speaking, the longer the repayment term, the larger amount of interest the borrower will owe over the life of the loan.
+Generally speaking, the longer the repayment term, the larger the amount of interest the borrower will owe over the life of the loan.

 Typical APR for Private Student Loans

-The interest rate on private student loans will vary by lender and so will any fees associated with the loan.
-As of June 2024, APRs on private student loans may vary from around 4% to upwards of 16% for fixed interest rates.
+The interest rate on private student loans will vary by lender, and so will any fees associated with the loan.
+As of February 26, 2026, private student loan interest rates ranged from about 2.99% to about 17.99%, depending on creditworthiness.

-The interest rate you qualify for is generally determined by a variety of personal factors including your credit score, credit history, and income, among other factors.
-In addition to varying APRs, private student loans don’t offer the same benefits or borrower protections available for federal student loans — things like income-driven repayment plans or deferment options.
+The interest rate you qualify for is generally determined by a variety of personal factors, including your credit score or credit history.
+In addition to varying rates and fees, private student loans don’t offer the same benefits or borrower protections available for federal student loans, such as income-driven repayment plans or deferment options.
 For this reason, they are generally considered only after all other sources of funding have been reviewed.

 How to Find Your Student Loan APR

-By law, lenders are required to disclose the APR on their loans — including student loans.
-These disclosures help you make smart financial choices about your loans and ensure that you’re not blindsided by mystery costs when you take out a loan.
+By law, lenders are required to disclose the APR on their loans — including private student loans.
+These disclosures help you make smart financial choices about your loans and ensure that you’re not blindsided by unexpected costs when you take out a loan.

-If you’re currently paying off federal student loans, your student loan servicer can tell you your APR.
+If you’re currently paying off federal student loans, your student loan servicer can tell you your interest rate.
 If you use online payments, you can probably see your APR on your student loan servicer’s website or on your monthly bill.

 If you’re shopping around for private student loans, your potential lenders must disclose the APR in their lending offer to you.
 Your APR will vary from lender to lender depending on many factors, which can include your credit score, any fees the lender charges, and how they calculate deferred interest, which is any unpaid interest that your minimum payment doesn’t cover.